Full Form of BPL – Below Poverty Line

 Full Form of BPL is Below Poverty Line.
 Below Poverty Line is a benchmark used by the Indian government to determine the population with lower means, requiring assistance from the government to survive, generally determined by the minimum daily wages one should earn to be qualified to live below the poverty line.

 - The working group of the planning commission, 1962, recommended a minimum level of expenditure required to make a living as Rs.
 20 per person in rural areas and Rs.
-25 per person in urban areas excluding health and education, because those were provided by states.
+25 per person in urban areas excluding health and education, because states provided those.
 The criterion was further refined after that in the 1970s when the below the BPL threshold was defined as the per capita consumption based on the number of calories required to survive in rural and urban areas.
-Under this definition the minimum calorie requirement for rural and urban areas was stipulated at 2400 and 2100 per day, requiring a daily income of Rs.
-49.1 and Rs.
+Under this definition, the minimum calorie requirement for rural and urban areas was stipulated at 2400 and 2100 per day, requiring Rs’ daily income.
+49.1, and Rs.
 56.7, respectively.

 What are the Parameters that Define BPL?

 World bank defines the below poverty line income threshold to be $1.25 per day.
 However, India used a sustenance food standard to define the poverty line before changing it to spending per individual over a certain period for a basket of essential goods and services.
 This basket of goods included food, conveyance, clothing, rents, fuel, electricity, and education.

 - The government issues BPL cards to families living below the poverty line for appropriate identification and provision of monetary and non-monetary benefits to these families for their support and upliftment.

 - The government helps this section of society through reservations in educational institutes and government jobs, special grants, and scholarships.
 It also undertakes various income generation programs to provide entrepreneurial skills through financial institutions.